jthweatt/Powershell-Scripts/README.md

 # Powershell-Scripts
-Various Powershell scripts I have created or found.
+Various Powershell scripts I have written or found.